Conformal anomaly

+four dimensions, leading to a dynamically generate Planck mass together with inflation.
+These theories appear to be in good agreement with observational cosmology.

-A classically conformal theory is a theory which, when placed on a surface with arbitrary background metric, has an action that is invariant under rescalings of the background metric (Weyl transformations), combined with corresponding transformations of the other fields in the theory.
-A conformal quantum theory is one whose partition function is unchanged by rescaling the metric.
+A conformal quantum theory is therefore one whose path integral, or partition function, is unchanged by rescaling the metric (together with other fields).
 The variation of the action with respect to the background metric is proportional to the stress tensor, and therefore the variation with respect to a conformal rescaling is proportional to the trace of the stress tensor.
 As a result, the trace of the stress tensor must vanish for a conformally invariant theory.
-In the presence of a conformal anomaly the trace of the stress tensor can nevertheless acquire a non-vanishing expectation.
-For this reason, a conformal anomaly is sometimes also called a trace anomaly.
+The trace of the stress tensor appears in the divergence of the Weyl current as an anomaly, thus breaking the Weyl (or Scale) invariance of the theory.

+Quantum chromodynamics

+In quantum chromodynamics in the chiral limit, the classical theory has no mass scale so there is a conformal symmetry.
+Naively, we would expect that the proton is nearly massless because the quark kinetic energy and potential energy cancel by the relativistic virial theorem.
+However, in the quantum case the symmetry is broken by a conformal anomaly.